 Install a Van Lock.

-For the garden shed door, you can install a lock which you would normally see on a van.
+For the garden shed door, you can install a lock which you would typically see on a van.
 Please see the picture below.

 Garden Shed Hinge Security.

-For the hinges, from the screws and replace them with security bolts.
+For the hinges, remove the screws and replace them with security bolts.
 This will stop a criminal from undoing the screws and bypassing the lock.
+Like the one pictured below.

 Outside Storage Recommendation.